 10 Facts You Didn't Know About Bryde's Whales

 Auckland’s Hauraki Gulf is home to the nationally endangered Bryde’s whale and we see them frequently on our safaris.
 Here are our top 10 facts you probably don’t already know about these gentle giants.

 1. The Bryde’s whale is named after a Norwegian man called Johan Bryde who discovered the species when he helped to set up one of the first whaling stations in South Africa.

 3. They can grow up to 15 metres in length and weigh up to 40 tonnes.

-4. We can tell Bryde’s whales apart from other similar looking whale species thanks to the 3 long ridges on the top of their heads, which is unique to only the Bryde’s whale.
+4. We can tell Bryde’s whales apart from other similar looking whale species thanks to the three long ridges on the top of their heads, which is unique to only the Bryde’s whale.

 5. They have the nickname ‘the tropical whale‘ as they are not usually seen in cooler waters.
 In New Zealand, they are only regularly seen in the waters around the North Island, with the majority of sightings in the Hauraki Gulf Marine Park.

 6. Researchers believe Bryde’s whales are one of only a few species of whale that do not migrate long distances.

 7. Research shows the Hauraki Gulf Marine Park is an important area for mother and calf Bryde’s whales.